microsoft/coyote/docs/ref/Microsoft.Coyote.Rewriting/RewritingEngine.md

 ## Remarks

-See [Coyote rewriting tool](/coyote/get-started/rewriting) for more information.
+See [rewriting](/coyote/get-started/rewriting) for more information.

 ## See Also